Description of the opportunity and risk situation

 Opportunities from innovations and digitalisation

 METRO is focused on identifying and addressing current and future challenges of its customers at an early stage in a constantly changing environment.
 In this case, innovations and digitalisation are areas with excellent potentials for realising increases in value.
-We are convinced that the consistent implementation of innovative ideas relating to the progressing digitalisation will increasingly shape the future of the and retail industry.
+We are convinced that the consistent implementation of innovative ideas relating to the progressing digitalisation will increasingly shape the future of the wholesale and retail industry.
 This may give rise to new business models, which in turn may present a variety of opportunities.

 In order to exploit the opportunities derived from digitalisation and to realise synergies, we are bundling our digitalisation initiatives with the business units Hospitality Digital and METRO-NOM.
-The focus on the core customer groups and is a key component of our digitalisation strategy, which we use to provide our customers with digital solutions such as the DISH (Digital Innovations and Solutions for Hospitality) platform.
+The focus on the core customer groups HoReCa and Traders is a key component of our digitalisation strategy, which we use to provide our customers with digital solutions such as the DISH (Digital Innovations and Solutions for Hospitality) platform.
 By establishing the Hospitality Digital business unit, we have prepared ourselves to take advantage of significant opportunities that may arise when the digitalisation of the HoReCa and Traders sectors and other business areas advance faster than expected.
 With our METRO-NOM business unit, we continue to digitalise our core business.
 METRO-NOM supports, develops and optimises all digital solutions used by our customers.
-Our METRO powered by Techstars programme is a cooperation project with the US-based company Techstars and allows us to monitor global consumer trends and to promote digital solutions for the hospitality and retail segments offered by innovative .
+Our METRO Accelerator powered by Techstars programme is a cooperation project with the US-based company Techstars and allows us to monitor global consumer trends and to promote digital solutions for the hospitality and retail segments offered by innovative start-up companies.

 Opportunities from customer focus

 Customer focus and customer satisfaction are central elements of our strategy.
-In order to continuously measure and consistently improve customer satisfaction, we have implemented the across the board in all 24 national subsidiaries in which METRO is represented with wholesale stores.
+In order to continuously measure and consistently improve customer satisfaction, we have implemented the Net Promoter Score across the board in all 24 national subsidiaries in which METRO is represented with wholesale stores.
 Besides the purely quantitative measurement of the current satisfaction values, suggestions from customers can be systematically recorded and evaluated.
 This will allow further potential for improving the shopping experience and supply as well as general consumer trends to be identified.
 In line with our omnichannel strategy, we are expanding our delivery sales and fortifying our online activities.
 With Wholesale 360, our goal is to become the partner of choice for our customers by offering METRO solutions that cover all aspects of their business.
 We are also intensifying our competitive analyses.
 Our various strategic projects aim at further improving our purchasing and sales processes and at creating additional value for our customers.
 The goal is to ensure the impairment of assets and thereby mastering the challenges faced by our business model.
-As a specialist, we want to further increase our customer focus, accelerate our growth, simplify our structures and increase the implementation speed.
+As a wholesale specialist, we want to further increase our customer focus, accelerate our growth, simplify our structures and increase the implementation speed.
 We are thus striving to increase our overall operating performance.

 Challenges in the business model (#4)